- Division of Fisheries and Wildlife

 The Massachusetts Division of Fisheries and Wildlife (MassWildlife) has adjusted services, events, and operations to protect our employees and Massachusetts residents, and prevent further spread of COVID-19.

 Fresh air and exercise are great ways to support your health year-round.
-All MassWildilfe Wildlife Management Areas remain open to the public to enjoy for fishing, hunting, walking, birding, and other nature-based activities.
-Please remember to stay 6 feet apart from other visitors and keep pets leashed.
+All MassWildlife Wildlife Management Areas remain open to the public to enjoy for fishing, hunting, walking, birding, and other nature-based activities.
+Please remember to stay 6 feet apart from other visitors and follow all current COVID-19 guidance.
 MassWildlife encourages the public to visit lesser-known spots and explore the outdoors close to home.
 If crowded, choose a different location or time to visit.
 To find WMAs near you, please visit the MassWildlife Lands Viewer.

 Events and Programs